Transfer Student Scholarships

 Automatically awarded to communicant members of the Presbyterian Church (USA).
 Students who qualify should complete the Presbyterian Grant information sheet.

-Whenever an outside organization makes us aware of a scholarship opportunity we will add it to our listing of External Scholarships.
 Students are responsible for letting Student Financial Services know of any External Scholarships they are receiving.
 The scholarships must be counted as part of their financial aid and may affect their eligibility for work-study, subsidized loans and in some cases grants or other scholarships.
 Students may use the External Scholarship Form to report scholarships they are receiving.

 Total Award Maximums and Limits